 Civil unrest/political tension

-Civil disturbances or protests may occur in Sweden.
+On 3 December 2014, the Swedish Government called for elections to be held in March 2015.
+Civil disturbances or protests may occur in Sweden, particularly as a result of the current political uncertainty.
 You should avoid all demonstrations.
 Monitor the media for developments and if you are in an area affected by protests, follow the advice of local authorities.

 Sweden has a low incidence of serious crime.
 However, pickpocketing and purse snatching are common on the street, particularly during the warmer months (May-September).
-Pickpocketing can also occur at popular tourist attractions, museums, railway stations, restaurants and other public places including hotel foyers and breakfast rooms.
+Pickpocketing can also occur at popular tourist attractions, museums, railway stations, restaurants and other public places.

 In an emergency, call 112 for police, fire or ambulance services.
 In non-emergency situations, you can report a crime to the nearest police station or call 114 14 to file a police report.

 Money and valuables